scivislab/ezisav/docs/README.md

-# DEIVA-C: Developing and Evaluating In Situ Visualization Algorithms using Containers
+# EZISAV: Developing and Evaluating In Situ Visualization Algorithms using Containers

 Creating in situ pipelines can be complicated and time-consuming and is therefore often evaded by researchers.
 Due to this, new visualization techniques are often not evaluated sufficiently.
-We present DEIVA-C, a collection of layered Docker containers encapsulating several pipelines for multiple in situ frameworks in a ready to use package, which are thus quickly operational.
+We present EZISAV, a collection of layered Docker containers encapsulating several pipelines for multiple in situ frameworks in a ready to use package, which are thus quickly operational.
 Designed for portability and ease of use, these containers provide proof of concept examples.

 Our containers are available from a container registry, but we also provide the container recipes used to build them and guidance on how to apply customization.